Prime-Holding/rx_bloc/examples/todoapp/README.md

 Alice is working right out of the box.

 `Note:` To disable dev menu you only need to edit run configuration (Development or SIT) and remove `--dart-define="ENABLE_DEV_MENU=true"` from additional run arguments.

-## Feature OTP

-The `feature_otp` brick contains a number of useful widgets that can help you with building sms/pin code screens or workflows for your app.
-The brick contains widgets for entering pin codes, pasting them, resend logic and more.
-For more info please visit [widget_toolkit_otp](https://pub.dev/packages/widget_toolkit_otp)